aelyo-softworks/DevPad/README.md

 # DevPad
-A simple editor with syntax highlighting, based on the Monaco editor.
+A editor with syntax highlighting, based on the Monaco editor.